Monadnock Grows Together

 Free seeds and seed saving resources at Keene Public Library

 Take advantage of free gardening workshops with Monadnock Grows Together!
-Our winter workshop series begins in February, view events here!
+Our spring workshop series is underway, view events here!

 Check out Garden Tools from the Tool Lending Library!